 Yes, throughout the program you will meet our corporate partners, sponsors, and University alumni who are all members of the business community.
 By creating connections with them you can begin building your network and even connect with them on LinkedIn for future opportunities for engagement and learning.

-The deposit is due on May 15, 2021.
+The deposit for priority application students is due on May 31, 2022.
 If we have not received your deposit and registration packet by this date then we will assume you are no longer interested in participating and will move a student from the waitlist to the attending list.

 During the Albers Summer Business Institute students participate in Entrepreneurship, Marketing, Data Analytics, Accounting, Economics, Management, Financial Literacy, Career Development, College Planning, and Leadership Development.

 During a virtual program, real-time courses are attended via a Zoom link that they will receive access to via Canvas.
 They will use this link each day to attend the large group sessions.
-Afternoon sessions with their team will be conducted using their Program Advisor's Zoom link which can also be found on Canvas.
+Afternoon sessions with their team will be conducted using their Program Advisor's Microsoft Teams link which can be found by visiting https://teams.microsoft.com/.

-Yes, Zoom videos will be recorded and shared only in Canvas for students who would like to re-watch the material to help their understanding.
+Yes, virtual program Zoom videos will be recorded and shared only in Canvas for students who would like to re-watch the material to help their understanding.

 Canvas is a learning management system that allows students to complete assignments, watch videos, and much more.